mvolkmann/blog/src/smalltalk/41-morphic.md

 ## Editing Characteristics

-Many chararacteristics of a morph can be edited by opening its halo and clicking its blue menu button.
+Many chararacteristics of a `Morph` can be edited by opening its halo and clicking its blue menu button.
-To get a halo for a submorph, cmd-click repeatedly until the halo appears around the target morph.
+To get a halo for a submorph, cmd-click repeatedly until the halo appears around the target `Morph`.
 The following menu will appear:

 <img alt="Cuis halo blue menu" style="width: 60%"